 The only trouble with barbecuing every day is that the time it takes to properly barbecue most things is not available to me, and I’m sure most people can relate to the age-old adage; I wish I had more time.

-Well, I think I’ve found the cut of meat that satisfies the BBQ craving and solves the crunch for time at the same time.
+Well, I think I’ve found the cut of meat that satisfies the BBQ craving and solves the crunch for time simultaneously.
 With a prep time of five minutes and a total cook time of one and a half hours, I present to you the Traeger Tri-Tip.

 Please don’t think I am presenting this as barbecue, although it might qualify as defined by the Merriam-Webster dictionary.
 Most people agree that barbecue means slow and low.
-With this recipe, you are getting the wood-fired aspect and the great smoke flavor, but this is cooked relatively fast and at a higher temperature.
+With this recipe, you get the wood-fired aspect and the great smoke flavor, which is cooked relatively fast and at a higher temperature.

 I’ll settle for barbecue-ish, but in my eyes, it’s barbecue plus.